perkrifj/adif/README.md

 adif-tools
 ====
-Tools for doing work on ADIF-files - primarily in the contest of ham-radio logs
+Tools for doing work on ADIF-files - primarily in the context of ham-radio logs.

 latex-labeler
 ====